yutaasakura96/YA-JS30/README.md

 # YA-JS30
-A collection of 30 small vanilla JavaScript, CSS, and HTML web apps.
+A collection of 30 small vanilla JavaScript, CSS, and HTML web apps inspired by WESBOS' JS30

 ## Projects
 1. [Project 1 - Description](./project1)